johnwcowan/r7rs-work/HttpRequest.md

 ### Response objects

-A response object is a dictionary that may contain the following keys:
+A response object is a dictionary that may contain the keys below.
+Keys not specified by this SRFI have implementation-dependent meaning.

 *request*:  The request object to which this is a response.